govau/notify-client-java/DOCUMENTATION.md

 ### Sent (text message only)

 The text message was delivered internationally.
-We may not receive additional status updates depending on the recipient's country and telecoms provider.
+GOV.UK Notify may not receive additional status updates depending on the recipient's country and telecoms provider.

 ### Failed